 However, setting up a non profit organisation in the UK is not for the faint-hearted.
 Not only is it a heavily regulated area but it’s also competitive.
 Yes, in an ideal world new charities would see their mission as increasing overall giving rather than stealing market share from existing charities.
 But the reality is that there is a bit of both.
 And that’s fine.
 Inefficient and poorly run charities deserve to be ousted by fresh, new, well-run charities.

-So as you embark on the exciting and daunting venture that is starting a new charity, this post will, I hope, help you think through some of the key issues.
+As you embark on the exciting and daunting venture that is starting a new charity, this post will, we hope, help you think through some of the key issues.
 For more information about what sort of organisation to start, read our post on Charity or social enterprise?
 Which is the best legal structure to choose?

 One of the hardest parts of starting a new charity is getting funding.
 To do this you need to convince funders and individuals that you are different.
 Funders are overwhelmed by funding applications and individuals are constantly bombarded by requests for money.
 How will you stand out?
 Here are some ways in which you can differentiate yourself.